 Theory of Tonal Spaces in Some Medieval Treatises," co-authored with David Clampitt, was a winner of the Society of Music Theory's Emerging Scholar Award in 1999.
 He is one of the founding editors of the Journal of Mathematics and Music and serves on its editorial board.
 Carey has also served on the editorial board of Music Theory Online.
-Carey is now president of the Music Theory Society of New York State.
+Carey was past president of the Music Theory Society of New York State.
 Active as a performer as well, Carey's Carnegie Recital Hall debut was hailed by John Rockwell in the New York Times as "really delightful and very satisfying."
-In recent years, Carey helped to form the Canandaigua Lake Chamber Music Festival.
+In recent years, Carey helped to launch the Canandaigua Lake Chamber Music Festival.

+2002.
 "On Coherence and Sameness and the Evaluation of Scale Candidacy Claims."
-Journal of Music Theory 46 (2003).
+Journal of Music Theory 46.

+1996.
 "Regions: A theory of tonal spaces in some medieval treatises."
-Journal of Music Theory 40/1 (1996) with David Clampitt, co-author.
+Journal of Music Theory 40/1, with David Clampitt, co-author.

+1989.
 "Aspects of well-formed scales."
-Music Theory Spectrum 11/2 (1989) with David Clampitt, co-author.
+Music Theory Spectrum 11/2, with David Clampitt, co-author.

 Brahms, Sonatas for viola and piano with Emanuel Vardi, viola.
 Finnadar Records.